Body found in river off Water Street in Indian Orchard - NewsBreak

 Body found in river off Water Street in Indian Orchard

 SPRINGFIELD, Mass.
-(WWLP)– Springfield Police were called to Water Street in the Indian Orchard section of the city after receiving a call about a body in the water.
+(WWLP) – Springfield Police were called to the Indian Orchard section of the city after receiving a call about a body in the water Tuesday morning.

-According to Springfield Police spokesman Ryan Walsh, around 11:35 Tuesday morning police responded to the 300 block of Water Street and recovered the body of an adult man.MISSING: Springfield teen new in the area ran away from home Friday
+According to Springfield Police Spokesman Ryan Walsh, around 11:35 a.m.
+Tuesday police responded to the 300 block of Water Street and recovered the body of an adult man.MISSING: Springfield teen new in the area ran away from home Friday

+The incident is being investigated as an unattended death by the department’s Detective Bureau.

 For the latest news, weather, sports, and streaming video, head to WWLP.